-This work validates the feasibility and capability of TRIED-S in detecting indoor events and evaluates its performance through experiments in real environments.
+This paper validates the feasibility and capability of TRIEDS in detecting indoor events and evaluates its performance through experiments in real environments.
 We also recognize several limitations of the existing system and potential applications that motivate future work.

-- In this work, the capability of the proposed TRIEDS is only validated and evaluated through the experiments to detect the states of multiple doors with the existence of human movements in an office environment.
-In fact, TRIEDS is suitable for many other indoor events, such as monitoring the states of windows, and differentiating between different human movements.
-In the next step, we are going to conduct more experiments on detecting other events. - 2) As the first to apply time-reversal (TR) technique to indoor event detections, this work is aimed to illustrate the feasibility and capability of TRIEDS in detecting events in indoor environments with the simplest training and testing mechanism to produce acceptable results and performance.
+- In this paper, the capability of the proposed TRIEDS is only validated and evaluated through the experiments to detect the states of multiple doors with the existence of HMs in an office environment.
+In fact, TRIEDS is suitable for many other indoor events, such as monitoring the states of windows, and differentiating between different HMs.
+In the next step, we are going to conduct more experiments on detecting other events. - 2) As the first to apply TR technique to indoor event detections, this paper is aimed to illustrate the feasibility and capability of TRIEDS in detecting events in indoor environments with the simplest training and testing mechanism to produce acceptable results and performance.
 Moreover, a prototype of the TR indoor event detection system is built and put into experiments in real indoor environments to test the performance of TRIEDS.
 Advanced training and testing algorithms, e.g., the machine learning technique, will improve the performance of the TR indoor event detection system.
-However, this is beyond the scope of this paper and we plan to investigate it in the next step. - 3) Equipped with only one pair of the transmitter and the receiver, the current system can yield a good detection accuracy for indoor events.
+However, this is beyond the scope of this paper and we plan to investigate it in the next step. - 3) Equipped with only one pair of the TX and the RX, the current system can yield a good detection accuracy for indoor events.
 However, by deploying more transceiver pairs, the performance of TRIEDS can be improved as the captured multipath profiles contain information with more degrees of freedoms coming from the spatial diversity.
-We plan to explore the use of multiple transmitters or receivers to acquire the gain in spatial diversity for further performance improvement of TRIEDS.
+We plan to explore the use of multiple TXs or RXs to acquire the gain in spatial diversity for further performance improvement of TRIEDS.